Konstantin-Klein/Cleaning-Data---course-project/README.md

 Cleaning-Data---course-project
 ==============================

-Course project for Getting and Cleaning Data Coursera course
+Course project for "Getting and Cleaning Data Coursera course